-• Erzulie is a Lwa in Haitian Voodoo, embodying love, femininity, and the protection of women.
+- Erzulie is a Lwa in Haitian Voodoo, embodying love, femininity, and the protection of women (she is often called a love goddess).

-Erzulie is a Lwa within Haitian Voodoo, considered the goddess of love and femininity.
+Erzulie (or Ezili) is a Lwa (or Loa) within Haitian Voodoo, considered the goddess of love and femininity.

 We say goddess, but Voodoo is a monotheistic religion under the all-powerful creator god Bondye.
 But he is not concerned with the affairs of men, and he is beyond man’s comprehension.
 The Lwa are lesser divine entities that intercede in the world.
 Voodoo practitioners interact with the Lwa.